jlaumon/AssetCooker/Readme.md

 ### Running

-You will need two to create two files before Asset Cooker can do anything: a config file and a rules file.
+You will need to create two files before Asset Cooker can do anything: a config file and a rules file.

 A minimal example is provided in the example/minimal directory.
 You can copy AssetCooker.exe there to play with it.
 Read on for the explanations.